samkiyya/Samuel-A.-portifolio/README.md

 The project is structured into three main parts:

-- **Backend**: Handles all server-side logic and API endpoints.
+- **server**: Handles all server-side logic and API endpoints.
-- **Frontend**: Displays the user-facing portfolio.
+- **client**: Displays the user-facing portfolio.
 - **Dashboard**: Provides an admin panel for managing the portfolio content.

 ## 🛠️ Features

-- **Interactive Portfolio**: A modern, responsive frontend to showcase my projects and skills.
+- **Interactive Portfolio**: A modern, responsive client to showcase my projects and skills.
 - **Admin Dashboard**: A separate admin panel for easy content management and updates.
-- **Dynamic Backend**: A well-structured backend to support all application functionalities and data handling.
+- **Dynamic server**: A well-structured server to support all application functionalities and data handling.

 ## 📁 Project Structure

-- **Backend/**: Contains server-side code, including API routes and database models.
+- **server/**: Contains server-side code, including API routes and database models.
-- **Frontend/**: Includes the main user interface for the portfolio.
+- **client/**: Includes the main user interface for the portfolio.
 - **Dashboard/**: Features the admin panel for managing portfolio content.

 ## 🚧 Getting Started